LukasZahradnik/PyNeuraLogic/docs/hypergraphs.rst

 When we encode input data (graph) in the form of logic data format (i.e., ground atoms), we can represent regular edges, for example, as :code:`Atom.edge(1, 2)`.

-This form of representation can be simply extended to express hyperedges by adding additional terms for each connected vertex by the hyperedge.
+This form of representation can be simply extended to express hyperedges by adding terms for each connected vertex by the hyperedge.
 For example, graph :math:`G = (V, E)`, where :math:`V = \{1, 2, 3, 4, 5\}` and :math:`E = \{\{1, 2\}, \{3, 4, 5\}, \{1, 2, 3, 4\}\}` can be represented as: